 From about mid October: Walk the streets, spotting well-dressed skeletons everywhere; a colourful display of death.
 Many shops and museums also have altars in the doorways and some streets will a have displays of sand sculptures of skeletons and other deathly scenes.

 Head to the markets, particularly Mercado Benito Juarez just south of the zocalo, to find a whole plethora of altar decorations.
 You’ll notice sugar skulls, amaranth and chocolate skulls, incense burners and copal resin, papel picado (Mexican colourful flags) with skeletons cut out of them.
-Head to the flower section, guided by the strong smell of magnolia to find these orange flowers that Mexican’s call Cempazuchitl and the deep purple and velvety feeling Cresta del Gallo.
+Head to the flower section, guided by the strong smell of marigold to find these orange flowers that Mexican’s call Cempazuchitl and the deep purple and velvety feeling Cresta del Gallo.
 Further on in the bread section you will find pan de muertos, sweet varieties of bread covered in sugar and a slightly more savoury version with little heads stuck on them to look like people popping out of the bread.

 Grab yourself some hot chocolate and pan de muertos for a warm, sweet treat on these cold Muertos nights.